 Valentine’s Day is this week, and if I were a good food blogger, I’d be bringing you something red-velvety and whipped creamy and oozing with chocolate.
 But I guess I’m not a good food blogger, because instead I am bringing you something meaty and juicy and oozing with cheese.
 Sorry…

 Or not sorry, actually.
 Because these Worcestershire Blue Cheese Volcano Burgers were incredibly delicious.
-I had to bribe The Hubby and The Bug with dessert to keep them from eating the last burger, so that I could take photos the next day (random side note – these were slightly pinker when we ate them, but I had to rely on my microwave to show you the melty goodness in the photos).
+I had to bribe The Hubby and The Bug with dessert to keep them from eating the last burger, so that I could take photos the next day.
+Random side note – these were slightly pinker when we ate them, but I had to rely on my microwave to show you the melty goodness in the photos.
 I flavored them with my Worcestershire Ketchup, and packed them full of blue cheese.
 Top them with more ketchup, and it gives an amazing, intense steakhouse flavor in one awesome patty.

 This is why you don’t see burgers on my blog.
 I have this awesome one flavored with Balsamic Ketchup and stuffed with a tomato-mozzarella caprese mixture.
 But I need summertime and fresh tomatoes and, well, warmer weather, because those babies just scream out to be cooked on the grill, in order to work on them some more.
 Someday I’ll be satisfied with just putting cheese on top of the burger.

-But look at this one!
+But look at these volcano burgers!
 Success!

 Well, sort of.
 There is a reason I called them volcano burgers, as you may have seen on Instagram.